 Standing on what we Believe

-Summit Classical Christian School is a Protestant (non-Roman Catholic) school which does not teach a specific denominational set of beliefs.
+Summit Classical Christian School is a protestant school which does not teach a specific denominational set of beliefs.
 The following is the foundation of beliefs on which Summit Classical Christian School is based.
 They are also the key elements of Christianity that will be unapologetically taught in various ways through all grade levels.
 The substance of these statements is that which will be considered primary doctrine at Summit.
 Secondary or divisive doctrines and issues will not be presented as primary doctrine.
 When these types of doctrine or issues arise they will be referred back to the family and local churches for final authority.

 The Bible